OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 Hardcoded encryption key means that a key is:

 - part of application resources
-- part of a static identifier (which might not be clearly within the definition)
+- value which can be derived from known values
 - hardcoded in code

 First, ensure that no keys or passwords are stored within the source code.
 This means you should check native code, JavaScript/Dart code, Java/Kotlin code on Android and Objective-C/Swift in iOS.
 Note that hard-coded keys are problematic even if the source code is obfuscated since obfuscation is easily bypassed by dynamic instrumentation.